artsy/README/playbooks/engineer-workflow.md

 [optional footer(s)]
 ```

+Many Artsy engineers will include the Jira ticket id as the `scope`, which will automatically link the PR to the Jira ticket.
+A basic Artsy commit may look like:

+`feat(FX-4093): curated marketing collections`

 The two main `types` of commits are `fix` and `feat`, however, commits with the following `types` are allowed:
 - `build`
 - `chore`